ampedandwired/bora/README.md

 ## Quick Start

-Create a file `bora.yml` in your home directory, something like this:
+Create a file `bora.yml` in your project directory, something like this:
 ```yaml
 templates:
   example: